GreatMov/DiceApp/README.md

     GIT CHECKOUT -B <branch_name>

-    !!! it is good practice to name the branc after the new feature it implements.
+    !!! it is good practice to name the branch after the new feature it implements.

 If you want to commit the new branch: